ese3500/final-project-micro-music/README.md

 ## References

-The [Kiss FFT library](https://github.com/mborgerding/kissfft) was used for converting time domain audio data into a frequency spectrum that could be displayed on the LED matrix.
+The [Kiss FFT library](https://github.com/mborgerding/kissfft) was used on the AtMega328PB to convert the time domain audio data obtained from the ADC into a spectrum of frequencies.
+To implement the ADC library, the kiss_fft_cfg object needed to be declared and initialized in main.c.
+The first parameter, nfft, is the number of samples to be inputted for each fast fourier transform.
+The second parameter is a boolean literal representing whether or not the inverse Fast Fourier Transform should be performed (frequency domain to time domain).
+In our case, we want time domain to frequency domain, so this boolean parameter was set to false.
+The final two parameters, both of which are set to NULL, are to ensure the FFT object is allocated using the malloc() function.
+Additionally, two

 [P3RGB64x32MatrixPanel library for ESP32](https://github.com/NeoCat/ESP32-P3RGB64x32MatrixPanel) was used for drawing on the LED matrix.